PHOENIX — Arizona's unemployment rate has dropped for a second straight month.

 State Department of Administration economists said Thursday that the state's seasonally adjusted unemployment rate for October was 6.8 percent, down from 6.9 percent in September.

-The national unemployment rate also decreased two-tenths of a percentage point to 5.9 in September.
+The national unemployment rate also decreased one-tenth of a percentage point to 5.8 percent.

-According to state economists, six of the 11 major sectors added jobs and three reported losses over the month.
+The department says eight of the 11 major sectors added jobs and two reported losses over the month.

-Education and health service added 2,600 jobs last month while leisure and hospitality added 1,100 jobs and professional and business services added 1,000 jobs.
+Trade, transportation and utilities added 6,200 jobs last month while professional and business services added 5,600 jobs.